PROFESSIONS, VOCATIONS, AND BUSINESSES

 (a) Have submitted a written application in the form prescribed by the board of pharmacy;

 (b) Have attained the age of majority;

-(e) Have presented to the board proof of initial licensure by examination and proof that such license and any other license or licenses granted to the applicant by any other state or states is not at the time of application suspended, revoked, canceled or otherwise restricted in a manner preventing the applicant from practicing as a pharmacist for any reason except nonrenewal or the failure to obtain required continuing education credits in any state where the applicant is licensed but not engaged in the practice of pharmacy; and
+(d) Have presented to the board proof of initial licensure by examination and proof that such license and any other certificate granted to the applicant by any other state or states is not at the time of application suspended, revoked, canceled or otherwise restricted in a manner preventing the applicant from practicing as a pharmacist for any reason except nonrenewal or the failure to obtain required continuing education credits in any state where the applicant is licensed but not engaged in the practice of pharmacy; and

 (2) Eligibility.
 No applicant shall be eligible for licensure by reciprocity unless the state in which the applicant was initially licensed as a pharmacist also grants reciprocal licensure to pharmacists duly licensed by examination in this state, under like circumstances and conditions.

 [54-1723, added 1979, ch.
 131, sec.
 3, p.
 416; am.
 2005, ch.
 218, sec.
 1, p.
 693; am.
 2017, ch.
 24, sec.
 1, p.
 43; am.
 2018, ch.
 37, sec.
 6, p.
 86; am.
 2021, ch.
 54, sec.
 11, p.
 169.]